golemfactory/golem-wiki/README.md

-# gn_mkdocs
+# Golem Wiki

-This short tutorial will show you how to serve the webpage at you local machine (Ubuntu) and test your changes.
+This short tutorial will show you how to serve a wiki webpage using mkdocs at you local machine (Ubuntu) and test your changes.

 First, it is safe to isolate your enviroment.